sinnerJoe/autobrancher/README.md

   Put the autobrancher.bat file in a PATH directory or [add the cloned directory to the PATH variable](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/).

-**DISCLAIMER**: *You have to reopen the old terminal window or VS Code (if you use the integrated terminal) in order to have the access to the command*
+**DISCLAIMER**: *You have to reopen the old terminal window or VS Code (if you use the integrated terminal) in order to have access to the command*

 **USAGE**: Just type *autobrancher* in your terminal.